-Note: In some cases there might be some results (links) which are not accessible from outside U.S. (usually websites of well known retailers such as Target, Walmart, etc. They ban access from foreign IPs to prevent hacker attacks).
-Appen, Raterlabs or Lionbridge do not take into account this factor and therefore rating such results as fails to met may lead to overall fail.
+Note: In some cases, there might be some results (links) that are not accessible from outside the U.S. (usually websites of well-known retailers such as Target, Walmart, etc. They ban access from foreign IPs to prevent hacker attacks).
+Appen, Raterlabs, or Lionbridge do not take into account this factor, and therefore rating such results as fails to met may lead to overall fail.

 To make sure you do not miss anything before proceeding with part 3, follow pre-exam instructions to pass this part.
 There will be a link to a video.
 Watch it and follow the instructions.

-Note: In part 3 of the exam (Needs Met), most of results blocks have Needs Met and E-A-T (previously PQ) sliders.
-Main focus should be on providing correct Needs Met rating, which in some cases might be affected by E-T-A (PQ) rating when it comes to YMYL queries and results.
-Leapforce/Google re-named PQ to E-T-A in part 3 to make it clear that the most important aspects in PQ are expertise, trustworthiness and authority.
-In general it is similar to PQ concept.
+Note: In part 3 of the exam (Needs Met), most of the result blocks have Needs Met and E-A-T (previously PQ) sliders.
+The main focus should be on providing correct Needs Met rating, which in some cases might be affected by E-T-A (PQ) rating when it comes to YMYL queries and results.
+Leapforce/Google re-named PQ to E-T-A in part 3 to make it clear that the most important aspects in PQ are expertise, trustworthiness, and authority.
+In general, it is similar to the PQ concept.
 While giving E-T-A rating you should evaluate MC under these 3 criteria.
-In most cases you may do it fast at a first glance approach, but be sure to provide good evaluation for E-T-A when you have YMYL query.
+In most cases, you may do it fast at a first glance approach, but be sure to provide a good evaluation for E-T-A when you have a YMYL query.

 Once you complete 7 tasks you will get this message: